How Do Criminal Charges Affect Your Pennsylvania Professional License Defense?

 You have a chance to fight criminal charges and defend your license when issues arise.
 To do this, however, you need an attorney who understands not only criminal defense but also the details behind medical licensing.

 Our team at Hark and Hark specializes in Pennsylvania license defense.
 We know how the law may affect your license and how to defend it against the consequences you face during legal situations.
-We have represented doctors, nurses, pharmacists and more.
+We have represented and defended some of the best doctors, nurses, pharmacists and more.

-When your livelihood is on the line, you need legal defense you can trust.
-Email us or call 215-665-0766 to learn how we can help you today.
-Our offices are located in Philadelphia, King of Prussia and Cherry Hill.
+When your livelihood is on the line, you need professional license defense you can trust.
+Email us or call 215-665-0766 to learn how our Philadelphia professional license defense team can help you today.
+Our criminal defense law offices are located in Philadelphia, King of Prussia and Cherry Hill.